Paqmind/react-ultimate/README.md

 We tried our best, but the resulting code was really messy and bug-prone all the time.
 So we decided to switch to [Ramda](http://ramdajs.com/) which is API incompatible with all of the above.
 It does not enforce immutability, but encourage it, having zero mutable operations in toolkit.

-### Builds

-Webpack TODO describe

-### Live and Hot Reloads

-TODO describe

-## Architecture in Depth

-Read this only after a look on the code.

 ### URL-bound vs URL-unbound components